 Stephanie Harrison | Coordinator- Teen and College Programs

-Stephanie’s favorite book has always been a world atlas, and she has dedicated her life to developing international relationships and cross-cultural exchange.
+As a kid Stephanie’s favorite book was a world atlas, she loved reading about all of the special places of the world and her love cultures only grew from there.
 Her international experience started in high school with a German host family exchange, followed by a yearlong study abroad in Germany during her undergraduate studies, and a U.S. Peace Corps service tour in Ukraine where she taught English for 2 years.
 She has a BA in both International Studies and German from the University of Wyoming and a Masters in Teaching English to Speakers of Other Languages from Portland State University.
 In her free time she can be found knitting, cycling, and cooking.
-Favorite travel memory: “While I was a PC Volunteer I went to the Carpathian Mountains for a festival.
-However, rather than spend the whole weekend at the festival, I ended up in a small village helping dig a trench from a well to a house to equip it with running water.
-One of my fellow PCV’s had written a grant to turn the house into a shelter for battered women and their children in their area, but she needed some free help to dig the trench and over 20 volunteers turned up to pitch in.
-The most amazing part was the reaction of the Ukrainians to see this many volunteers at the drop of a hat show up to help out.
-They were so grateful that they prepared us a wonderful lunch that we ate together after the trench was finished.”
+Favorite travel memory: “Spending days in the summer picking wild blueberries and shashliking with fellow PCV's and Ukrainian friends in the mountains near Moldova; befriending local Egyptians and their camels for a truly glorious and secret view of the pyramids”

 Julie Padbury | Local Area Coordinator - Tigard/Tualatin/Sherwood areas